whentojump/linux/samples/bpf/benchmark/with_tail_call/README.md

 ## Customize the BPF programs under test

-One can test their desired portion within the whole segment, with custom range, granularity (TODO) and number of samples.
+One can test their desired portion within the whole segment, with custom range, granularity and number of samples.
 This is achieved by providing extra arguments to `./generate_prog_list.sh`, which inturn will change `autogen/program_name.txt` and `autogen/program_size.txt` before actually building the programs.

 Usage:

 ```
 Specify the size of BPF programs to generate.

-Unit: number of tail calls.
+Usage: ./generate_prog_list.sh ONE_CALL_SIZE CALL_NUM

+       ONE_CALL_SIZE    size of a single tail call. unit: how many times to
+                        repeat the base workload.

+       CALL_NUM      := [ LAST | FIRST LAST | FIRST INCREMENT LAST ]
+                        i.e. the same argument format as seq(1)

-Usage: use default size (seq 20)
+       use default size (100000 1 1 20)

        ./generate_prog_list.sh

-       the script also accepts argument(s) in the same format as seq(1)

-       ./generate_prog_list.sh LAST
-       ./generate_prog_list.sh FIRST LAST
-       ./generate_prog_list.sh FIRST INCREMENT LAST

        remove generated files